tulibraries/dplah/README.md

   * Note with this one, not all listed necessarily still provide OAI-PMH metadata in a harvestable format

 ##Credit
+This Hydra head was developed as part of the [Pennsylvania Digital Collections Project for DPLA](http://www.powerlibrary.org/librarians/special-projects-office-of-commonwealth-libraries/project-for-dpla/). [[See the Prototype](http://libcollab.temple.edu/aggregator/)]

 Some code in this project (and much research) is based on the talented Chris Beer's work in the following invaluable repos:
 * [Blacklight OAI Provider](https://github.com/cbeer/blacklight_oai_provider)
 * [Blacklight OAI Harvester Demo](https://github.com/cbeer/blacklight_oai_harvester_demo)